About the Dorset History Centre

-- Collect, preserve and make documents available (including paper, parchment and printed documents, audio-visual material, and digital records).
+- Collect, preserve and make documents available documents, including paper, parchment and printed documents, audio-visual material, and digital records.

 - Care for, and carry out conservation work on documents if necessary.

-- Provide copies of documents, including high quality prints, which can be purchased through Dorset pictures online.
+- Provide copies of documents, including high quality prints

 - Organise and collaborate in projects relating to history and heritage in Dorset.

 In 2005 the County Local Studies Library was moved to the same building, and the Record Office became the Dorset History Centre.